GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

     }
     ```

-    Looks like [gnparser] could not finish parsing and returned a warning
+    It looks like [gnparser] could not finish parsing and returned a warning
     `Unparsed tail`.
 It would expect an infraspecific epithet after `subsp.`,
     but received `sensu` instead.